bransonb/Slime-Quest/README.md

 # Slime-Quest
 A java-based game I started in college.

+  I was kinda lazy, so I just uploaded my whole project folder to github.
+All the code is in the src folder.

 What you see here is the result of about 3 weeks of work in-between classes.
 It is just a private project, so there isn't really anything in the way of documentation.
 If you're analyzing the code, the classes to keep in mind are: